AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/06/page02.md

 ### Task 4: Extract N-Gram Features

-This step transforms the cleaned customer feedback into numerical features that a machine learning model can understand.
+In this task, you will convert the cleaned text data into numerical features using the Extract N-Gram Features from Text module.
+You’ll configure it to generate bigrams (2-word combinations) with term frequency weighting, preparing the data for training machine learning models.

 1. Navigate to the **Component (1)** tab, search for **Extract N-Gram Features from Text (2)**.
 Drag the Extract N-Gram Features from Text module onto the canvas **(3)**.